 Fun Home: A Review

-After writing a letter home from college to reveal her lesbian identity to her parents, Alison Bechdel receives a somewhat distressing phone call from her mother, who lets loose an even bigger family secret: Alison’s father is a closeted gay man who kept younger men — often his children’s babysitters — as lovers.
-A few weeks later, Bruce Bechdel dies after being hit by a Sunbeam Bread truck.
-In Fun Home: A Family Tragicomic, Bechdel recounts childhood memories of her father and wrestles with two questions: did he commit suicide, and, if so, did her coming out push him to do so?
-Continue reading
+After writing a letter home from college to reveal her lesbian identity to her parents, Alison Bechdel receives a somewhat distressing phone call from her mother, who lets loose an even bigger family secret: Alison's father is a closeted gay man who kept younger men --- often his children's babysitters --- as lovers.
+A few … Continue reading Fun Home: A Review

 What I Talk About When I Talk About Running: A Review

 I am a runner in only the loosest sense of the word.
 Occasionally, I fire up my Couch to 5K app and nurse dreams of becoming the next winner of the Boston Marathon.
-But mostly I realize how much I hate running and how much I enjoy having something like Haruki Murakami‘s What I Talk About When I Talk About Running to take my mind off of the cardio drudgery.
-Continue reading
+But mostly I realize how much I hate running and how much I enjoy having something like Haruki Murakami's What I Talk … Continue reading What I Talk About When I Talk About Running: A Review

 Spinster: A Review

-Kate Bolick‘s Spinster is part memoir, part microhistory.
-It’s an examination of single women’s status and reputation throughout history, and the effects of that history on women today, framed with anecdotes from the author’s various romances.
-In Spinster, Bolick studies her – not always conscious – decision to remain unmarried using the lives of other, similar women as a lens.
-It’s an interesting, and somewhat unique, approach, but one that never seems out of place or ill-applied.
-Continue reading
+Kate Bolick's Spinster is part memoir, part microhistory.
+It's an examination of single women's status and reputation throughout history, and the effects of that history on women today, framed with anecdotes from the author's various romances.
+In Spinster, Bolick studies her - not always conscious - decision to remain unmarried using the lives of other, similar women … Continue reading Spinster: A Review

 Not That Kind of Girl: A Review

-There are a lot of reasons why some critics panned Lena Dunham‘s Not That Kind of Girl: A Young Woman Tells You What She’s “Learned”, and most of those reasons were prejudiced.
-Of the negative reviews I have read, 80% – a conservative estimate – have been blatantly sexist and/or ableist; the other 20% were written by people who had similarly negative feelings regarding Dunham’s film and television work.
-So let me make this perfectly clear: if you do not like Girls, you will not like Not That Kind of Girl.
-Continue reading
+There are a lot of reasons why some critics panned Lena Dunham's Not That Kind of Girl: A Young Woman Tells You What She's "Learned", and most of those reasons were prejudiced.
+Of the negative reviews I have read, 80% - a conservative estimate - have been blatantly sexist and/or ableist; the other 20% were … Continue reading Not That Kind of Girl: A Review